qtumproject/ethereum-block-processor/README.md

 ## To do

-- Include options to use cloud based DB (i.e. AWS Postgres)
+- Include options to use cloud based DB (i.e. AWS Postgres) or REDIS
-- Include tests
+- Improve tests coverage